Mifflin Township Board of Supervisors

 There was no public comment on agenda items.

-Kevin Griffith made the motion to accept the Minutes of the February 14, 2024 meeting, seconded by Howard Rainey.
+Kevin Griffith made the motion to accept the Minutes of the June 11, 2025 meeting, seconded by Howard Rainey.
 MCU.

 Kevin Griffith made the motion to approve the Treasurer’s Report for the General Fund, State Road Fund, Fire Protection Fund, Act 13 Fund, and ARPA Fund.
 Howard Rainey seconded this motion.
 MCU.

-Fire Company Update – No report received.
+No Fire Company update or report received.

 Unfinished Business: